Free deposits and withdrawals

 Withdrawals made by bank transfer will incur a fee.
 Fees vary dependent on your account currency and how many other bank transfer withdrawals you have made within the same calendar month.

-Our financing fees
+Our financing costs

 Inactivity fees